confluentinc/demo-10x-storage/README.md

 - Associated [blog post](https://www.confluent.io/blog/streaming-machine-learning-with-tiered-storage/)

 Awesome quote from Kai Waehner, Confluent Field CTO:
-> [With Confluent Intelligent Storage]...you don't need another data store anymore!
+> [With Confluent Infinite Storage]...you don't need another data store anymore!
 Just ingest the data directly from the distributed commit log of Kafka.
 [You can train] different models with the same data, allowing you to use different ML frameworks.
 This totally simplifies your architecture -- no additional data store like S3, HDFS, or Spark required!